MihanikMike/ecommerce-price-tracker/QUICK_START.md

 ---

-**Status:** ✅ Your project is now production-ready with proper validation, retry logic, and monitoring!
+**Status:** ✅ Your project is now production-ready with proper validation, retry logic, monitoring, and Docker support!

 **Authentication:** Configured for PostgreSQL user `mike228` (not postgres superuser)